tocalabs/toca-docs/src/packs/packs.md

 ### Dependencies

 A pack can have dependencies that it relies on to be installed and run correctly, examples of this might be:
-- An action pack depending on action helpers
+- An Action Pack depending on Action Helpers
 - An App Component Group depending on App components
 - An App Action Group depending on App Actions